 - Best Vitamin C Serum For Beginners – Josie Maran Argan Bright Skin Vitamin C Serum

-- Best Vitamin C Serum For Layering – La Roche-Posay Vitamin C Serum
+- Best Drugstore Vitamin C Serum – La Roche-Posay Vitamin C Serum

-- Best High Potency Vitamin C Serum – Paula’s Choice Vitamin C Serum
+- Best Vitamin C for Sensitive Skin – Paula’s Choice Vitamin C Serum

 I’d say of the three, this is probably the most confusing.
 Here’s the problem: retinol, retinoid, Retin-A, Retin-A Micro, adapalene, tretinoin, Vitamin A, and retinol palmitate are all just a few of the names for retinol.

 This serum does two major things: 1) it helps with persistent and aggressive acne and 2) it prevents and corrects signs of aging.
 Depending on your personal needs, you are likely to be recommended a certain type of Vitamin A.